kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 Once disabled:

-* you can no longer create Ingresses with `alb.ingress.kubernetes.io/group.name` annotation.
+* you can no longer create Ingresses with the `alb.ingress.kubernetes.io/group.name` annotation.
-* you can no longer update Ingresses with `alb.ingress.kubernetes.io/group.name` annotation to have different value.
+* you can no longer alter the value of an `alb.ingress.kubernetes.io/group.name` annotation on an existing Ingress.

 ### Default throttle config